fybrik/fybrik/site/docs/contribute/modules.md

 Fybrik repository contains a [Python Vault package](https://github.com/fybrik/fybrik/tree/master/python/vault) that modules can use to retrieve the credentials.

+An example of the [arrow flight module](https://github.com/fybrik/arrow-flight-module) using Vault to retrieve credentials, in order to login to s3, can be found [here](https://github.com/fybrik/arrow-flight-module/blob/v0.10.0/afm/filesystems/s3.py).

+## Docker image

+For a module to be installed using a Helm chart, a docker image needs to be published with the logic of the module.
+Follow the docker [packaging guide](https://docs.docker.com/build/building/packaging/) if you are unfamiliar with publishing a Docker image.

+To see an example, see the [Dockerfile](https://github.com/fybrik/arrow-flight-module/blob/master/build/Dockerfile) of the Arrow Flight module.

 ## Module Helm Chart

 For any module chosen by the control plane to be part of the data path, the control plane needs to be able to install/remove/upgrade an instance of the module.
 Fybrik uses [Helm](https://helm.sh/docs/intro/using_helm/) to provide this functionality.
 Follow the Helm [getting started](https://helm.sh/docs/chart_template_guide/getting_started/) guide if you are unfamiliar with Helm.
 Note that Helm 3.7 or above is required.

 The names of the Kubernetes resources deployed by the module helm chart must contain the release name to avoid resource conflicts.
 A Kubernetes `service` resource which is used to access the module must have a name equal to the release name (this service name is also used in the optional [`spec.capabilities.api.endpoint.hostname`](../reference/crds.md#fybrikmodulespeccapabilitiesapiendpoint) field).

+### Helm values passed to the module

 Because the chart is installed by the control plane, the input `values` to the chart will contain the following information: